Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the kinetic case

-\paragraph{Mean number of iterations in-between transitions.} The results using the RMHMC (respectively the RMGHMC) algorithm are presented in Figure~\ref{fig:RMHMC} (respectively in Figure~\ref{fig:RMGHMC}).
-For RMHMC, we obtain~$\widehat{\tau}(\alpha_{\rm opt})^{\star}=12183$ for~$\alpha_{\rm opt}=0.45$, while~$\widehat{\tau}(0)^{\star}=14107$.
-For RMGHMC, we obtain~$\widehat{\tau}(\alpha_{\rm opt})^{\star}=2510$ for~$\alpha_{\rm opt}=0.8$, while~$\widehat{\tau}(0)^{\star}=3448$.
-The results for RMHMC are comparable to what has been obtained for MALA in Sections~\ref{sec:MALA_numerics} and~\ref{sec:adaptive_MALA_numerics}, maybe a bit worse because of rejections due to the implicit problems (see the paragraph below).
-However, the results for RMGHMC are significantly better, which shows the relevance of building samplers in the phase space and performing the very modest computational overheads related to the Ornstein--Uhlenbeck dynamics~\eqref{eq:OU}.
-For both algorithms, we observe a great reduction in the mean number of iterations when choosing multiplicative noise (\emph{i.e.}~a positive value of~$\alpha$) instead of additive noise (\emph{i.e.}~$\alpha=0$).
-In practice, values of~$\alpha$ such that the argument of the exponential in~\eqref{eq:optimal_diffusion_class} is overall close to~1 is observed to be a good rule of thumb in order to choose the relevant value of the hyperparameter~$\alpha$.
+\paragraph{Mean number of iterations for transitions.} The results using the RMHMC (respectively the RMGHMC) algorithm are presented in Figure~\ref{fig:RMHMC} (respectively in Figure~\ref{fig:RMGHMC}).
+For RMHMC, we obtain~$\widehat{\tau}(\alpha_{\rm opt})^{\star}=576$ for~$\alpha_{\rm opt}=0.8$, while~$\widehat{\tau}_{\rm cst}^{\star}=711$.
+For RMGHMC, we obtain~$\widehat{\tau}(\alpha_{\rm opt})^{\star}=344$ for~$\alpha_{\rm opt}=1.0$, while~$\widehat{\tau}_{\rm cst}^{\star}=547$.
+The results for RMHMC are comparable (though slightly better) to what has been obtained for MALA in Sections~\ref{sec:MALA_numerics} and~\ref{sec:adaptive_MALA_numerics}.
+The results for RMGHMC are significantly better, which shows the relevance of building inertial samplers in phase space and performing the very modest computational overheads related to the Ornstein--Uhlenbeck dynamics~\eqref{eq:OU}.
+For both algorithms, we observe a great reduction in the mean transition durations when choosing multiplicative noise instead of additive noise.
+In practice, is seems that a good rule of thumb to set the value of~$\alpha$ is to make the argument of the exponential in~\eqref{eq:optimal_diffusion_class} of the order of~1 in low free energy regions.

+Let us emphasize that the Newton steps involved in the RM(G)HMC do not significantly increase the cost of one iteration compared with MALA for two reasons.
+First, the Newton steps do not require the computation of new forces.
+Second, for collective variables which involve only a few degrees of freedom, the matrices needed in the Newton updates are the identity up to low-dimensional block matrices.